aragon/aragon-wiki/docs/meetings/community/write-ups/cm10/chris.md

 ### Chris - Product Manager

 #### Complete Onboarding
+- Attend on boarding week in Madrid to work with Jorge and Luis
 - Provide feedback on and input to Team Handbook
 - Provide input for team interview blog post
 - Complete initial 1-on-1 conversations with team members